Customer Data Platform Software Options 2026

 Summary

 The customer data platform market in 2026 is broader, more capable, and more architecturally diverse than it has ever been.
 At the enterprise end, platform-native CDPs from Salesforce, Adobe, and Microsoft deliver compelling integration advantages for organisations committed to those ecosystems.
 Specialist enterprise platforms - ActionIQ, Treasure Data, Amperity - serve large organisations with complex data environments, high volumes, or specific identity resolution challenges that suite-native tools cannot address.
-In the mid-market, Segment, Bloomreach, and Simon Data offer strong capability at accessible price points, with the composable approach gaining ground among data-mature organisations that want to activate their existing warehouse investments.
+In the mid-market, Segment, Bloomreach, and Hightouch offer strong capability at accessible price points, with the composable approach gaining ground among data-mature organisations that want to activate their existing warehouse investments.

 The first key takeaway for buyers is that architecture choice matters as much as feature comparison.
 The decision between a traditional managed CDP and a composable warehouse-native approach is a strategic data architecture decision, not a feature evaluation.
 Get clarity on your data warehouse strategy and data engineering maturity before you start comparing CDP vendors - it will narrow the field significantly and prevent expensive course corrections later.